-As Liufu et al.~\cite{liufuOptimizingRealtimePhase2025} and Zrenner et al.~\cite{zrennerShakyGroundTruth2020} also observed, different parameter settings result in different errors, and a compromise usually needs to be made between a constant phase bias, which is determined by the phase response (group delay) of the bandpass filter, and cycle-to-cycle ripple/variance, which is caused by finite-window spectral leakage (including negative-frequency leakage).
-Global calibration can remove most static bias, but cannot eliminate the variance floor induced by leakage, noise and frequency drift.
+As Liufu et al.~\cite{liufuOptimizingRealtimePhase2025} and Zrenner et al.~\cite{zrennerShakyGroundTruth2020} observed for the ecHT, different parameter settings result in different errors, and a compromise usually needs to be made between a constant phase bias, which is determined by the group delay of the bandpass filter, and cycle-to-cycle ripple/variance, which is caused by finite-window spectral leakage, (including negative-frequency leakage).
+Global calibration can remove most static bias, but cannot eliminate the variance floor induced by leakage, noise and frequency drift.\\